OpenPecha/dakje/backend/README.md

 Backend, JSON based web API based on OpenAPI: http://localhost/api/

-Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
+Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/api/docs

 Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc

-PGAdmin, PostgreSQL web administration: http://localhost:5050

-Flower, administration of Celery tasks: http://localhost:5555

 Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090